Spratch/legislatures/README.md

 In `currents.json`, the id (`name`) associate the party with a current and its datas, but also with the party untemporal datas:

 - Full name
-- Keyword (Wikipédia article name)
+- Keyword (Wikipedia article name)

 Each entity requires specific mandatory fields (refer to TypeScript types).